Breakfast Cereals Market Size and Share

 Breakfast Cereals Market Analysis by Mordor Intelligence

 The global breakfast cereals market is valued at USD 44.21 billion in 2025 and is projected to reach USD 57.32 billion by 2030, growing at a compound annual growth rate (CAGR) of 5.33% during the forecast period (2025-2030).
 The market growth is driven by changing consumer preferences, increased health consciousness, and demand for convenient breakfast options.
 The fast-paced modern lifestyle has increased the demand for ready-to-eat and hot cereal products that offer quick meal solutions.
 Consumers are seeking cereals with enhanced nutritional profiles, including those fortified with fiber, protein, whole grains, and probiotics, while preferring options with reduced sugar content.
 The market is also experiencing growth in plant-based, organic, and gluten-free varieties to meet specific dietary requirements.
-In addition, the rise of e-commerce and digital grocery platforms has improved product accessibility, particularly in developing markets, contributing to the market's expansion.
+In addition, the rise of e-commerce and digital grocery platforms has improved product accessibility, particularly in developing markets, contributing to the breakfast cereals market's expansion.

 Key Report Takeaways